liquinlab/elm-smile/docs/api.md

   top of the page after navigation.
 - `hasNextView()`: Checks if there's a next View available.
 - `hasPrevView()`: Checks if there's a previous View available.
+- `nextView()`: Returns the next view object in the navigation sequence.
+- `prevView()`: Returns the previous view object in the navigation sequence.

 ### Scroll Behavior